 Subaru Ascent

-How it looks when you see it on the street: The Subaru Ascent earns high marks because it checks so many boxes on midsize SUV shopping lists.
+How it looks when you see it on the street: If you spend enough time near a mountain driving a Subaru, you’ll start to catch that knowing nod as from other Ascent, Forester, or Outback drivers.
+The Subaru Ascent earns high marks because it checks so many boxes on midsize SUV shopping lists.
 From safety to space that’s the message it send from the outside in.
-Here to serve a party of 7 or even 8.
+In its three-row configuration, Ascent is here to serve a party of 7 or even 8.

 How it makes you feel when you get in: There are days where we feel like we’re on top of everything — groomed, orderly and totally in charge.
 That’s the feeling of climbing in the Ascent.
-The ample space, the spartan design, the basic Subaru infotainment experience.
-It’s not frilly or precious, just a solid cabin experience.
+The ample space, the clean design, the basic Subaru infotainment experience.
+It’s not frilly or precious, just a solid cabin experience, and now our Touring model added in a sprinkle of wood to make it feel more welcoming.
+We’ve heard wonderful stories about how Ascent owners have cultivated their cabins as a second home.
+The interior feels durable, eve sturdy, like you don’t have to be too careful with muddy boots.
+In 2026, the base model offers water resistant seats.
+Ascent doesn’t feel to precious, but supportive of our daily grind.

 How it drives: True to its nature, the Ascent gets people where they need to go.
-It doesn’t promise big spirited performance, but does the job for schlepping around town.
-It’s standard all-wheel drive and well suited to the Northeast, AKA Subaru country.
+It’s tip top for winter driving, confident on the snowiest, slushiest days and includes standard all-wheeld drive.
+The current model has a 2.4-liter four cylinder engine and produces 260 horsepower.
+While Ascent doesn’t promise big spirited performance, it’s ideal for schlepping around town.
 It earns 20 to 27 miles per gallon, a reminder that while fuel economy has a long way to go, it’s much improved over models past.

 Space for people and things: Generous.
 For the spatially challenged families that need lots of places to stash gear, things and people, Ascent wins.
 This holds true when a third row is added.

-What should you compare it to: Kia Telluride and the Honda Pilot.
+What should you compare it to: Kia Telluride, Mazda CX90, or Honda Pilot.